PrecisionGazeMouse/PGMWebsite/content/manual.md

 ##### Tracker Mode

 * EyeX and eViacam – Use EyeX gaze tracking to warp your mouse pointer quickly, and eViacam webcam head tracking to precisely control the pointer.
+This is the recommended mode.
 * EyeX and TrackIR – Use EyeX gaze tracking to warp your mouse pointer quickly, and TrackIR head tracking to precisely control the pointer.
 * EyeX and SmartNav – Use EyeX gaze tracking to warp your mouse pointer quickly, and SmartNav head tracking to precisely control the pointer.
 * EyeX Only – Use EyeX gaze tracking to warp your mouse pointer quickly, and EyeX head tracking to precisely control the pointer.
 Requires EyeX 4C or higher.
+Warning: the accuracy is not very good.
 * TrackIR Only – Use TrackIR head tracking alone to control the mouse pointer, along with your chosen movement and click modes.
 * eViacam Only – Use eViacam head tracking alone to control the mouse pointer motion, along with your chosen movement and click modes.